AmitSharma2005/AmitSharma2005/README.md

   - Summer internship in Cybersecurity field under GrasTECH.
   - 2 months training in Linux.
-  - Build my 'SAY' encryption & decryption project under this internship.
+  - Performed Malware Analysis in a Virtual Machine under this internship.
   - certif( shared below ).